 9. Malted beverages: Most Indian households have one or the other favourite beverage brand that is mixed with milk or water.
 Since these are touted as healthy drinks, you might not realise they are also packed with sugar.
 And moreover, when you opt for flavoured beverages the amount of sugar in the drink increased further.
 The worst thing you could do is add more sugar to these beverages before serving.

 10. Bread: Not only is bread rich in carbohydrates but also has sugar in the form of high fructose corn syrup and other additives.

 11. Dry fruits and popcorn: Dry fruits such as apricots, raisins and dates do contain a good amount of added sugar.
 Even popcorn with added flavours such as caramel, cheese and chocolate has high amounts of sugar.

 How to spot hidden sources of sugar?

-1. Look for the word energy: Turn the label and see the carbohydrate content and sugar content under energy.
+Look for the word energy: Turn the label and see the carbohydrate content and sugar content mentioned over the pack.